Mezzirak/5g-Deep-Learning-beamforming/README.md

 - $\mathbf{h}_k$ is the **channel vector** that characterises the path (including fading and phase shifts) between the k-th user and the antenna array
 - $\mathbf{n}(t)$ is the **Additive White Gaussian Noise (AWGN) vector**

+**Project Sturcture**

+main.py: Runs the complete project pipeline, from data generation to final evaluation.

+simulation.py: Generates the 5G multi-user signal data and simulates the wireless channel.

+models.py: Defines the architectures for both the classical MVDR beamformer and the deep learning model.

+evaluate.py: Contains functions to calculate key performance metrics like Bit Error Rate (BER).

+plotting.py: Includes all functions for creating visualisations, such as constellation and beam pattern plots.

 **Learning resouces**

 - Machine Learning for Signal Processing, Max A. Little